michaelbradley91/StickySharedResources/README.md

 * The ability to "Try" and acquire a set of resources (for a fixed number of milliseconds + giving up immediately).
 * Some safety against threads being interrupted.
-* Try to guarantee a form of fairness...?

 Summary
 -------